Updated: 19 Jan 2019

-We continue to assist urban and rural regeneration throughout Northern Ireland, making significant economic, community and social improvements with an investment of £9.3m during the year.
+We continue to assist urban and rural regeneration throughout Northern Ireland, making significant economic, community and social improvements.

 Urban regeneration projects included two flagship ‘mixed use/mixed tenure’ schemes: Hope Street and Posnett Street in Belfast.
 During the last year we progressed both sites as public sector managed developments.